AdobeDocs/campaign-standard.en/help/channels/using/setting-up-a-double-opt-in-process.md

 ## Step 3: Create the acquisition landing page {#step-3--create-the-acquisition-landing-page}

-You have to create the initial acquisition landing page: this op-in form will be published on your website.
+You have to create the initial acquisition landing page: this opt-in form will be published on your website.

 To create and configure this landing page, you need to: